ebbeelsborg/carpe-diem-job-hunter/README.md

 A full-stack web application to help job seekers manage their interview preparation process.
 Track applications, schedule interviews, organize study resources, and maintain a question bank - all in one place.

+## Usage
+Reach out to me if you want to try it out with a demo account.
+You can also sign up with your own email.

 ## Features

 - **Application Tracking** - Monitor job applications through every stage (applied, phone screen, technical, onsite, offer, etc.)